pola-rs/polars/py-polars/docs/source/reference/sql.rst

-Polars provides a SQL interface to query frame data; this is available through the :class:`SQLContext` object, detailed below, and the DataFrame :meth:`~polars.DataFrame.sql` and LazyFrame :meth:`~polars.LazyFrame.sql` methods (which cmake use of SQLContext internally).
+Polars provides a SQL interface to query frame data; this is available through the :class:`SQLContext` object, detailed below, and the DataFrame :meth:`~polars.DataFrame.sql` and LazyFrame :meth:`~polars.LazyFrame.sql` methods (which make use of SQLContext internally).

 .. py:class:: SQLContext
     :canonical: polars.sql.SQLContext